How to Apply

 Submit an Application

 Apply online by creating a new account or signing in to an existing account.
 At the end of your application, you will be prompted to pay a $60 nonrefundable application fee.
-If your current financial situation warrants waiving of your application fee, you may submit a fee waiver request.
+If your current financial situation warrants waiving your application fee, you may request a fee waiver.

 After you submit the application form: